 Forests cover 30 percent of the Earth’s land area and represent a lifeline for the people and the planet.
 Forests are essential to mankind as well as to 80 percent of the Earh’s land-based animal, plant and insect species inhabiting them.
-Forests also provide a variety of ecosystem services that give people with shelter, clean air and water.
+Forests also provide a variety of ecosystem services that give people shelter, clean air and water.
 In addition, they absorb and retain carbon dioxide, helping to mitigate the effects of climate change.

 The abilities forests have are truly impressive, from regulating the climate, preventing land degradation, reducing the risk of floods, landslides and avalanches, to protecting people from droughts and dust storms.
 It is estimated that 21 percent of the global population (more than 1.6 billion people) rely on forests for their livelihoods.